 The program teaches kids how to recognize and resist the direct and subtle pressures that influence them to experiment with alcohol, tobacco, marijuana, and other drugs.
-Deputy Travis Arnold, Santa Cruz County’s trained D.A.R.E. officer, comes into the classroom one day a week for seventeen weeks and presents curriculum that is design to inform kids about the dangers of drugs and provides them the tools they need to resist peer pressure.
+Deputy Alejandra Estrada, Santa Cruz County’s trained D.A.R.E. officer, comes into the classroom one day a week for seventeen weeks and presents curriculum that is design to inform kids about the dangers of drugs and provides them the tools they need to resist peer pressure.

 D.A.R.E. curriculum is designed to integrate easily into other lessons.
 Student participation in the D.A.R.E. program may be incorporated as an integral part of the school's curriculum in health, science, social studies, language arts, or other subjects.
 The D.A.R.E. program doesn’t stop with elementary school; the lessons learned are reinforced and continued into middle and high school.